South Crofty: 21st century

 On 28 November 2007, the owners of the mine successfully challenged the regeneration plan developed by Kerrier District Council for the area around the surface workings.
 Crofty Developments Ltd., a partner of Western United Mines appealed to the High Court on the basis that it had not been involved in the consultation process.

 The price of tin increased from below $4,000/tonne in 2002 to over $17,000/tonne in March 2010, and the economic viability of the South Crofty mine, with identified and inferred reserves of about 50,000 tonnes of tin (in 1994) had improved considerably.

 In May 2011, a Canadian company, Celeste Copper Corporation, entered into an earn-in agreement to acquire up to a 100% interest of the property and assets of the mine.

 By 2012, the area covered by South Crofty extended over the setts of some 34 former mines, and Celeste Copper Corporation estimated that there were about 7.95 million tonnes of tin in the mine, valued at £1.5 billion ($2.4 billion).
 The company said it planned to start pumping out the shallower workings in the Dolcoath section in 2013 at a cost of £2.6 million.

 However, in November 2012, UNESCO called for a halt on work to reopen the mine until "an assessment had been made of the project's impact" because it said it had not been consulted before planning consent was granted in 2011.
 South Crofty is located within the Cornwall and West Devon Mining Landscape which had been designated as a World Heritage Site by UNESCO in 2006.

 In June 2013 the South Crofty site was placed into administration.

 In October 2015 a local newspaper again raised the idea that the mine could be reopened.

 In March 2016 it was revealed that the Canadian company Strongbow Exploration had acquired, from administration, a 100% interest in the South Crofty Tin Project and associated mineral rights in Cornwall.

 In April 2017 Strongbow announced that it has filed an NI 43-101 Technical Report and Preliminary Economic Assessment for the South Crofty mine.

 In October 2017, following successful water treatment trials, Strongbow announced that it had received a dewatering permit from the UK Environment Agency allowing the discharge of up to 25,000 cubic metres of treated water per day into the Red River.
 The granting of this permit means South Crofty is fully permitted to work towards a production decision.
 By early 2018 the funding was in place for the construction of a water treatment plant with work commencing that spring.
-Test drilling commenced in June 2020, and the next month Strongbow was renamed as Cornish Metals Inc.
+Test drilling commenced in June 2020, and the next month Strongbow was renamed as Cornish Metals Inc. The price of tin recovered since the mine closed and in January 2025 the British government announced a £28.6m investment to support its reopening.

+Cornish Wrestling

+Cornish wrestling tournaments were held at South Crofty Mine for prizes.

+Mineral Statistics

+From Robert Hunt's Mineral Statistics of the United Kingdom.